 Go swimming, kayaking or canoeing on Echo Lake, or take the scenic aerial tram to the top of Cannon Mountain.
 An enclosed cable car will take you on an eight-minute trip up the 4,080-foot peak where you can get views of mountains in four different states and Canada.
 The summit also has walking paths, an observation deck, a cafe, and restrooms.

 2. Nickerson State Park, Massachusetts

-Not many places compare to Nickerson State Park as far as scenic camping on Cape Cod.
+Nickerson State Park provides scenic waterfront camping on Cape Cod.
 This huge park encompasses over 1900 acres on the peninsula and eight freshwater ponds for swimming, fishing, and boating.

 The campground has over 400 sites within pine and oak forest, some with water views.
 During the day you can rent or take your own bike to traverse over 8 miles of paved trails.
 The park also connects to the 22-mile Cape Cod Rail Trail which you can take out to Cape Cod National Seashore.

 3. Hammonasset Beach State Park, Connecticut

 This Connecticut park has more than two miles of beach along Long Island Sound.
 The park also has picnic areas and a boardwalk that spans about 3/4 of a mile along the water.